gpozzi/capstone-google-analytics/README.md

 <img src="https://user-images.githubusercontent.com/52865532/143788612-bad87fe2-e1b9-4bfc-81fc-d7c5447a3abb.png" width="700">

-As for the payment type variable, since november 2018 cash usage is being replaced in favor of contactless payment types apparently because of the fear of infection.
+As for the payment type variable, since the start of the pandemic, cash usage is being replaced in favor of contactless payment types apparently because of fear of of COVID-19 being transmitted through physical money.

 <img src="https://user-images.githubusercontent.com/52865532/147880786-94fb34e5-bf6a-43c1-af10-dcd7258af78b.png" width="700">

-Cab demand is higher during worktime and more so towards 6:00 PM.
+Cab demand is higher during worktime and peaks towards 6:00 PM.

 <img src="https://user-images.githubusercontent.com/52865532/147880579-f239ca4d-a1ef-45a4-aa09-d9113806c540.png" width="700">

 Significantly longer trips take place at 5:00 - 6:00 AM, which is the time people commute to work.
 This trend does not mirror at 18:00 PM which is the time at which people return home.
 This is because Boro taxis cannot pick up passengers in Manhattan and so the trip back home is done mainly on yellow cabs.

+Since, as stated before, more trips take place at 18:00 and they are shorter we can infer when returning home people combine transportation methods and take cabs as last mile transportation.
+We can hypothesize in the morning people take cabs to get to work faster and back home they take subway + cabs or bus + cabs because they're cheaper and are not mostly in a hurry.

 <img src="https://user-images.githubusercontent.com/52865532/147880239-c4547d86-7c0b-497a-85d8-bdcfd34418f5.png" width="700">